Kuni27/EcoFriendly-Marketplace/README.md

 10. Run the server.

 **Road Map of the project**
-  Please find the project Road Map and Live Demo Recordin in the Power point Presentation.
+  Please find the project Road Map and Live Demo Recording in the Power point Presentation.